pyta-uoft/pyta/examples/README.md

 Indent with 4 spaces.

-Each example generally has only one class or method.
+Each example generally has only one class or function.

 Examples typically do not need to be executed by calling them, since the linter checks the examples statically.